Best Overall: Goture Ares-Max (click to see)

 - Lightweight 7.2-ounce construction for minimization of hand and arm fatigue

-The KastKing Royale Legend GT should be the perfect reel for those who spend every available moment chasing the fish of their dreams, as this reel is engineered to provide a significant degree of angler comfort.
-The Royale Legend GT weighs only 7.2 ounces and features synthetic soft-grip handles, which allow an angler to fish relentlessly without becoming fatigued or uncomfortable.
+The KastKing Royale Legend GT should be the best musky reel for those who spend every available moment chasing the fish of their dreams, as it is engineered to provide a significant degree of angler comfort.
+The Royale Legend GT weighs only 7.2 ounces and features synthetic soft-grip handles, which allow an angler to fish relentlessly without becoming tired or uncomfortable.

 CLICK TO SEE MORE

-Most Powerful: Enough power to make quick work out of even the most sizable musky
+Most Powerful Musky Reel: Enough power to do quick work out of even the most sizable musky

 - 30 lb. drag system for unparalleled fighting power